tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (who7-stat6250): Would there be any practice exam that mirror the final exam for us to practice on?
 - Question (xyin6-stat6250): Does 70% or more final grade means we got the Building General Knowledge Achievement?
 Or are there other contents in this achievement besides final?
 - Question (lsun20-stat6250): How useful we do the quiz or forum post weekly?
+- Question (lceballos-stat6250): What is the minimum score to pass the final exam?
+- Answer (lceballos-stat6250): 70%.
 - Question (dfei−stat6250): What date does final exam take place?
 - Answer (dfei−stat6250): March 17 2018 due by 11:59pm